xenomarz/Correspondence-Free-Region-Localization/README.md

       3. `npm install`

 ## Build instructions:
- 1. Open command prompt, and navigate to the project's root folder.
+ 1. Open command prompt, and navigate to a folder named `boost` inside the repository's root folder.
+Run the following commands:
+    - ./bootstrap.sh
+    - ./b2 headers
+ 2. Open command prompt, and navigate to the repository's root folder.
 Run the following command `cmake-js configure`.